MarcBoule/OnelabModels/ShellAndKelvin/README.md

 | Second	| Kelvin		| 0.000619%		| 0.000545%	| 2971	|
 | Second	| Shell			| 0.000634%		| 0.000567%	| 3583	|

-Comment: the first order Kelvin simulation is actually more accurate than the second order simulation...
+Comments: the first order Kelvin simulation is actually more accurate than the second order simulation, which is unexpected and perhaps just circumstantial.

 # Conclusion

-From the above results, the following observation can be made:
+From the above results, the following observations can be made:

 * The Kelvin transformation works quite well in the 3D-Cylindrical and 2D-Planar cases: it seems much better than the shell transformation in first order simulations, and is comparable to the shell transformation in second order simulations.

-* The Kelvin transformation is more mitigated in the 3D-Spherical and 2D-Axisymmetric cases: the only instance where it performs favorably is the first order 3D-Spherical case, while for the 2D-Axisymmetric case, something seems clearly wrong and further investigation is required.
+* The Kelvin transformation is more mitigated in the 3D-Spherical and 2D-Axisymmetric cases: the only instance where it performs favorably is the first order 3D-Spherical case, while for the 2D-Axisymmetric case, something seems wrong and further investigation is required.

-* The number of integration points also has an effect in certain scenarios: in some cases, choosing the theoretical minimum number of points is advantageous (sometimes by a wide margin), while in other cases the values from the template show a slight improvement.
+* The number of integration points also has an effect in certain scenarios: choosing the theoretical minimum number of points sometimes advantageous (sometimes by a wide margin), while in other cases the values from the template show a slight improvement.

-It should be emphasized that these results and conclusions are based on single simulations with fixed parameters, and that the results would likely behave a bit differently as the different parameters (model dimensions, meshing, etc.) are varied.
+It should be emphasized that these results and conclusions are based on single simulations with fixed parameters, and that the results could potentially behave a bit differently as the different parameters (model dimensions, meshing, etc.) are varied.
 It is left to the reader to explore this further.

 If any errors are observed in the above results and/or the simulation files, please open a github issue.